aldesantis/alessandro.codes/src/content/Evergreen notes/Define decision-making.md

 ---
 # Define decision-making

-Part of having an operating cadence ([[Design an operating cadence]]) is defining your decision-making processes.
+Part of having an operating cadence ([[Evergreen notes/Design an operating cadence]]) is defining your decision-making processes.
 Do you expect consensus before moving forward, or are you looking to create a “disagree and commit” culture?

 ---